noveltylanterns/fingers/fingers-protocol-draft.md

 - `fingers://example.com`
 - `fingers://example.com/`

-When a target is present, the path contains exactly one target component.
+When a target is present, trailing slashes do not change meaning.

 These are equivalent:

-- `fingers://example.com/alice@example.net`
+- `fingers://example.net/example.com/alice`
-- `fingers://example.com/alice@example.net/`
+- `fingers://example.net/example.com/alice/`

 Extra trailing slashes do not create extra empty path segments.